 Some of the ixoras (icks-OR-ah) are among the most glamorous of flowering plants for indoor culture.

-However, some plants – especially the dwarf Ixora plant – do not have the high light requirements of Ixora coccinea and which make Ixora coccinea difficult to handle indoors in a container.
+However, some plants – especially dwarf Ixora plants – do not have the high light requirements of coccinea and which make coccinea difficult to handle indoors in a container.

 For easy growth and abundance of blooms, there are the species Ixora chinensis sometimes called the Chinese Ixora with bright scarlet flowers and Ixora acuminata with snow white fragrant flowers.